Creator: Andrei Tarkovsky

 - Journey to Find Oneself

 - Leave the Camera Running: Tarkovsky loves holding a shot, sometimes for several minutes.
-In Stalker, he leaves the camera on to capture a rainstorm forming, pouring rain, and then dissipating.

 - Mind Screw: Too many to list here, as Tarkovsky practically makes a point of confusing the viewer.